Liouville quantum gravity as a mating of trees: Preliminaries

 where $B$ is a standard Brownian motion.
 Following \cite{ry99martingales}, we will denote this process by $\besq^\delta$ (and suppress the dependency on the starting point).
 When $\delta > 0$, the solution to~\eqref{eqn::square_bessel_sde} exists for all $t \geq 0$, while $0$ is an absorbing state for $\delta \leq 0$.
 The $\delta$-dimensional Bessel process $X_t$ starting from $x$ is given by $\sqrt{Z_t}$ where $Z_t$ is as in~\eqref{eqn::square_bessel_sde}.
 Following \cite{ry99martingales}, we will denote this process by $\bes^\delta$ (and suppress the dependency on the starting point).
 An application of It\^o's formula shows that $X_t$ satisfies the SDE

 at least at those times when $X_t \neq 0$.

-There are three important ranges of~$\delta$ values which determine how~$X$ interacts with~$0$: \begin{enumerate} \item If $\delta \geq 2$, then $X_t$ almost surely does not hit $0$ except if $X_0 = 0$ in which case $X_t \neq 0$ for all $t > 0$, so $X_t$ in fact solves~\eqref{eqn::bessel_sde} for all times and is a semimartingale. \item If $\delta \in (1,2)$, then $X_t$ hits $0$ in finite time almost surely.
-Nevertheless, $X_t$ satisfies~\eqref{eqn::bessel_sde} in the integrated sense for all $t$ and is a semimartingale. \item If $\delta \in (0,1]$, then $X_t$ hits $0$ in finite time almost surely.
+There are three important ranges of~$\delta$ values which determine how~$X$ interacts with~$0$: \begin{enumerate} \item If $\delta \geq 2$, then $X_t$ a.s.\ does not hit $0$ except if $X_0 = 0$ in which case $X_t \neq 0$ for all $t > 0$, so $X_t$ in fact solves~\eqref{eqn::bessel_sde} for all times and is a semimartingale. \item If $\delta \in (1,2)$, then $X_t$ hits $0$ in finite time a.s.
+Nevertheless, $X_t$ satisfies~\eqref{eqn::bessel_sde} in the integrated sense for all $t$ and is a semimartingale. \item If $\delta \in (0,1]$, then $X_t$ hits $0$ in finite time a.s.
 In order to view $X_t$ as a solution of~\eqref{eqn::bessel_sde} for those times when $X$ is interacting with $0$ it is necessary to introduce a principle value correction (see \cite[Exercise~1.26, Chapter~XI]{ry99martingales}).
 For $\delta =1$, $X_t$ is a semimartingale while for $\delta \in (0,1)$ it is not. \end{enumerate}

 In the case that $\delta \in (0,2)$, $X_t$ is instantaneously reflecting at $0$.
 The interaction of a $\bes^\delta$ with $\delta \in (0,1]$ with $0$ will not play a role in this article, so we will not delve into the technicalities associated with this regime.